Stuycs-K/finalprojectapcs-3-nizum-nowar-chen-angelo-chan-jessie/DEVLOG-Angelo.md

   Tried to fix some stuff but faced a bunch of merge conflicts.
 Peas don't work anymore, not sure why.
 Will fix in class tomorrow.

 ### 2025 6-3 Fixed peas
   Peas now disappear on contact.
-Fixed zombies not dying
+Fixed zombies not dying.
+Tried to make it so the peashooters only shoot when there is a zombie.